pudly/schmopera-hugo/content/articles/a-week-in-at-home-opera-editor-s-picks.md

 ## _Aging Magician_

 Beth Morrison Projects is offering up an Opera of the Week, and currently, that opera is _Aging Magician_.
 The opera is by composer Paola Prestini, writer/performer Rinde Eckert, and director/designer Julian Crouch.
-It's up until Thursday at noon (that's **May 14 at noon PDT**, I imagine).
+It's up **until May 14 at noon PDT**.
 If you're curious for a bit of context, you can check out the [special video message by Paola Prestini](https://www.bethmorrisonprojects.org/), or Schmopera contributor Eva Cahen's recent [interview with Rinde Eckert](/magic-everywhere-in-sdos-aging-magician/), which happened ahead of the opera's would-be run of shows at San Diego Opera in March.

 ## _Il TRIVIAtore_ with Nicholas Brownlee